 If you never learned effective ways to cope with depression, it’s no wonder you feel depleted.
 No one is immune to pain.
-We all live in a world that presents us with challenges we cannot control.
+We all live in a world that presents us with challenges we cannot always control.

 If you don’t know why you feel down and defeated, you may have a chemical imbalance or predisposition to depression that keeps you stuck a negative cycle.
 Or, you might be going through a tough time and need additional support.
 Regardless, there’s no shame in seeking out help for something that is taking a toll.

 Just like learning any new skill, learning to overcome depression takes time, patience and perseverance.
 But it is not a process that normally goes on for years and years.
 Our goal is to help you feel better as soon as possible.
 We want to provide you with the confidence to say: therapy has been great, but I’m ready to move on.

 I’m a private person and don’t feel comfortable talking to a stranger.

 That makes sense, and we won’t pressure you to talk about anything you prefer to keep to yourself.
 Counseling for depression is entirely focused on your goals, wants and needs, moving at a pace that feels comfortable for you.
 With that being said, it may help for you to know that most people find that opening up to their counselor is much easier than they had expected.

 Although there is a cost involved in this work, I invite you to consider the cost of living with depression—all the lost time and opportunities.
 With the right help and guidance, it’s possible to change the quality of your life, and in turn, the lives of those with whom you care about the most.
 When you are unencumbered by depression, you have a better chance of enriching the lives of your family and friends.